University of Western Australia: Residential colleges

+Students along college row tend to have short names for each of the colleges, and nicknames for the hostels have become a part of the resident culture.
+St Catherine's College is known as St Cat's, St Thomas More College nicknamed Tommy More, St George's College George's, University Hall Uni Hall and Trinity Residential College Trin.

 Publishing

 UWA has had a publishing arm since 1935, when the university was the sole tertiary campus in Western Australia.
 In 2009 it was renamed as UWA Publishing.

 Outskirts

 The journal Outskirts: feminisms along the edge is a feminist cultural studies journal which was published biannually, in May and November, from 1997 to 2020.
 Formerly published by the Centre for Women's Studies, it has most recently through the School of Humanities.

 It is a double-blind, peer-reviewed academic journal.
 It was supported by editorial consultants and independent academic referees from a number of other Australasian universities, including Flinders University, the University of Adelaide, the University of Auckland, Monash University and the University of Queensland.
 Outskirts began as a printed magazine in 1996, and went online in 1998 as an Open Access Journal.
 The last edition published was Volume 14, in May 2019.

 Its stated aim was "to provide a space in which new and challenging critical material from a range of disciplinary perspectives and addressing a range of feminist topics and issues is brought together to discuss and contest contemporary and historical issues involving women and feminisms".